04-11-2019 09:05 AM

 We used to have auto scroll but we had to turn it off because it meant users could never get to the Terms of Service link in the footer.

 04-13-2019 10:27 PM

 I'm not so sure politely labeling that user group as "traditional" is appropriate or on point with the original post.
 The techcommunity should just work.
-Swift and easy access to information and sharing, respectful and efficient use of a potential contributors time.@AS
+Swift and easy access to information and sharing, respectful and efficient use of a potential contributors time.@Allen

 I was super hopeful when I saw a flag for Scroll Anchor Serialization.
 Not the case here.
 I'm knee deep in the conversations, click one link away, hit "back" and I'm dropped back at the beginning.
 Please dumb it down for the "traditional" users. :)

 First of all welcome to the community, I am sorry you took my comment to mean anything other than the community had grown over time and the audience for our community had changed and as a result the expectation of the community both on our UI and UX had evolved over time.

 To be clear, I do not feel we need to dumb anything down for our users, if anything I think we need to become smarter about the design and the ux we employ, within the limits of the Lithium platform, to